GianMarcoOddo/rmpy/rmpy/README.md

 The function 'components_VaRs' enables the calculation of the components VaRs of a portfolio, given a set of returns.

+Component VaR is a risk management tool that allows investors to analyze the contribution of each asset or factor to the overall VaR of a portfolio.

 #### Args:

 - returns: A pandas Series or NumPy array containing the historical returns of the portfolio.